 // AssemblyInfo.cs using ArmDot.Client; [assembly: EmbedFile(SourcePath: "file_content.txt", RuntimePath: @"$(AssemblyDirectory)\embedded_file.txt")]

 You can find a complete ready to use sample on GitHub: https://github.com/Softanics/armdot-sample-embed-file

 Switch to Files in the ArmDot UI:

-Here the predefined folders at the right, like Assembly Directory and System Drive.
+Here are the predefined folders at the right, like Assembly Directory and System Drive.

-To include a file to a protected assembly click to Add Files... and choose a file.
-Another option is to import an entire directory.
+To include a file to a protected assembly click to Add Files... and choose the file.
+Another option is to import the entire directory.

 Possible file / directory type is Embedded or External.
-To change it, select a file and change type via Properties at the right from the file tree.
+To change it, select a file and change type via Properties on the right from the file tree.

-If a directory is not marked as embedded, the protected assembly will view both real files and embedded files from the directory.
+If a directory is not marked as embedded, the protected assembly will view both real files and embedded files in the directory.